 For NR V2X UE supporting SL MIMO, the ON/OFF time mask requirements apply at each transmit antenna connector.

 For UE with two transmit antenna connectors, the general ON/OFF time mask requirements specified in current subclause apply to each transmit antenna connector.
-The requirements shall be met with the SL MIMO configurations described in subclause 6.2D.1.3.

 If the UE transmits on one antenna connector at a time, the general ON/OFF time mask requirements apply to the active antenna connector.